hyperledger-archives/grid-docs/community/join_the_discussion.md

 Hyperledger hosts a Grid chat channel and a mailing list.
 These tools require a free [Linux Foundation ID](https://identity.linuxfoundation.org).
-The Grid project also hosts Zoom meetings for contributors.
+The Grid project also hosts events for key milestones, with invites through our chatroom and mailing list.

 ## Chat